BastienFoucher/Grenat.Functional.DDD/README.md

 The goals of this lightweight library are:
 - Dealing with asynchrony, concurrency and parallelism (in progress!) challenges with very few and clear code thanks to the functional programming principles.
 - Writing very thin application and infrastructure layers to maximize the proportion of code written in the domain layer.
+- Writing very few conditional logic.
+A maximum of conditional logic will be handled thanks to functional thinking and operations like `Bind`, `Map`.
+- Performing error harvesting with a very little effort.
 - Chaining operations to improve the reliability and lisibility of DDD-style C# programs.

 # Article series